General meta-analyses across disease patterns

 Conclusions

-Summarizing, three attempts to analyse the specific efficacy of homeopathic preparations in overall meta-analyses of randomized controlled trials across all possible indications did not arrive at meaningful conclusions due to the large heterogeneity of the available trials.
-Thus, it was neither possible to reject nor to retain the hypothesis that homeopathic preparations are equal to placebo.
-However, one meta-analysis of randomised controlled trials (RCTs) of individualised homeopathic treatments found that such treatments, provided by a trained homeopath, yielded an overall significant effect in favour of homeopathy.
+The attempts to analyse the specific efficacy of homeopathic preparations in overall meta-analyses of randomized controlled trials across all possible indications with comparison groups other than placebo did not arrive at meaningful conclusions due to the large heterogeneity of the available trials.